 Actual result is compared with expected result with the help of Assertion.
-It means verification is done to check if state of the application is same to what we are expecting or not.
-For creating assertion we are going to use Assert class provided by TestNG.
+It means verification is done to check if the state of the application is the same to what we are expecting or not.
+For creating assertion we are going to use the Assert class provided by TestNG.

 There are two types of Assertion:-

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.

 When any assert statement fails this type of assertion throws an exception immediately and continues with the next test in the test suite.

 This is used to compare expected and actual values in the selenium webdriver.
 The assertion passes with no exception whenever the expected and actual values are same.
 But, if the actual and expected values are not same then assert fails with an exception and the test is marked as failed.

 This is just the opposite of assertEquals.
 The assertion passes with no exception whenever the expected and actual values are not same.
 But, if the actual and expected values are same then assert fails with an exception and the test is marked as failed.

 3. assertTrue –